-Understanding Directories for Installation and Configuration
+About the Directories for Installation and Configuration

 During the installation and domain configuration process, you must plan on providing the locations for these directories: Oracle home, Domain home, and the Application home.

-Understanding the Recommended Directory Structure
+About the Recommended Directory Structure

 Oracle recommends specific locations for the Oracle Home, Domain Home, and Application Home.